Google Workspace is a perfect collaboration tool. Admins agree with that. End users agree with that. We all agree with that.

 - Reviewing all apps and add-ons they installed

-Second, use third-party backup and cybersecurity tools for G Suite like Spinbackup.
+Second, use third-party backup and cybersecurity tools for Google Workspace like Spinbackup.
 They will alert you when abnormal data migration occurs within your organization.
 The tools will help you track and limit all company data movements and unwanted sharing with third parties.
 Also, you will be notified if someone is transferring sensitive data like credit card information.

 Want to know which backup tool is the best in 2021?Read our comparison table